Low-emission zone in Munich

 map: Umweltzone of München

 The low-emission zone, the part of the city where an emissions sticker is required, is shown on the map above with orange.
 The inner ring road forms the border of the zone, which makes it very easy to determine where the zone starts.
 This also makes the low-emission zone of Munich much smaller than those in other large German cities.
 The suburbs and most industrial areas of Munich do not lie within the low-emission zone.
-The inner ring road itself is also not part of the zone.
-As long as you use this road and do not turn to enter the city, you will not receive a fine.
+Since 1 February 2023, the inner ring road is also part of the low-emission zone.
+This means that it is not allowed to drive on the ring road without an emissions sticker.

 Parkeing outside the low-emission zone